rsyncOSX/RsyncUIdocs/content/post/compile.md

 author = "Thomas Evensen"
 date = "2021-03-10"
-title =  "How to compile RsyncUI" description = "If you pull RsyncUI from GitHub you can easy compile your own version." tags = ["compile"] categories = ["source code"]
+title =  "How to compile RsyncUI" description = "You can easy compile your own version of RsyncUI" tags = ["compile"] categories = ["source code"]
 +++
-RsyncUI is only depended upon Cocoa and  Foundation classes which are standard Swift libraries.
+RsyncUI is only depended upon the Swift language and SwiftUI and Foundation frameworks.
 There are two ways to compile, either in Xcode or utilize `make` from command line in RsyncUI catalog.
 To use make require Xcode command line utilities to be installed.
 Execute the following command and follow the instructions.

 `xcode-select --install`